-"Being named a Blue Ribbon Affliliate affirs that HANDS is a high-quality member of the home visiting field, implementing the evidence-based Parents as Teachers' standards of fidelity and quality," said Cathy Franko, exectutive direction of HANDS.
+"Being named a Blue Ribbon Affliliate affirms that HANDS is a high-quality member of the home visiting field, implementing the evidence-based Parents as Teachers' standards of fidelity and quality," said Cathy Franko, executive director of HANDS.
 "Blue Ribbon Affiliates are exemplary programs, delivering the highest quality services to children and families."

-Implementation with quality and fidelity is vital in home-visiting progreams as it determines a program's effecivements in accomplishing its original goals and intenteded outcomes.
+Implementation with quality and fidelity is vital in home-visiting progreams as it determines a program's effeciveness in accomplishing its original goals and intended outcomes.
 It also verifies that a program is being implemented as designed.
 Parents as Teachers' rigorous endorsement process demonstrates a affiliate's accountability and credibility to the community, its funders, elected officials, and the partner organizations with which they work.

 Parents as Teachers builds strong communities, thriving families and children that are healthy, safe and ready to learn by matching parents and caregivers with trained professionals who make regular personal home visits during a child's earliest years in life, from prenatal through kindergarten.